Overview

 Build It Yourself

-# Requirements: Debian/Ubuntu with sudo, 32GB RAM recommended, 50GB free disk # Install dependencies sudo apt install live-build debootstrap squashfs-tools xorriso isolinux syslinux-common syslinux # Clone the build scripts git clone https://alfredlinux.com/forge/commander/alfred-linux.git cd alfred-linux # Build the full RC8 ISO sudo bash scripts/build-unified.sh rc8 # Output: iso-output/alfred-linux-4.0-rc8-amd64-YYYYMMDD.iso
+# Requirements: Debian/Ubuntu with sudo, 32GB RAM recommended, 50GB free disk # Install dependencies sudo apt install live-build debootstrap squashfs-tools xorriso isolinux syslinux-common syslinux # Clone the build scripts git clone https://alfredlinux.com/forge/commander/alfredlinux.com.git cd alfred-linux # Build the full GA ISO sudo bash scripts/build-unified.sh ga # Output: iso-output/alfred-linux-7.77-ga-intel-amd64-YYYYMMDD.iso (or live-build amd64 name until renamed)

 Build Requirements